-- Background information about Burman University and how its students and alumni are committed to service. - Plans for the new library and how it can serve students. - Participation: shaping young lives when you make a gift to the library campaign.
+- Background information about Burman University and how its students and alumni are committed to service.

+- can serve students.

+- Participation: shaping young lives

 Experiencing the rewards of community service begins in the first year at Burman as student volunteers, faculty, and staff participate in Serve Lacombe Day.